Georg Gottlob: Career and research

 Gottlob is currently a chaired professor at the University of Calabria in Italy where he joined in 2023 due to the "Fantastic Équipe and great potential".
 Until then, he was a professor of computing science at the Oxford University Department of Computer Science, where he helped establish the information systems research group.
 He is also a Fellow of St John's College, Oxford.
 Previously, he was a professor of computer science at Vienna University of Technology, where he still maintains an adjunct position.
 He was elected a member of the Royal Society in May 2010.
 He is a founding member of the Oxford-Man Institute.

 He has published more than 250 scientific articles in the areas of computational logic, database theory, and artificial intelligence, and one textbook on logic programming and databases.

 In the area of artificial intelligence, he is best known for his influential early work on the complexity of nonmonotonic logics and on (generalised) hypertree decompositions, a framework for obtaining tractable structural classes of constraint satisfaction problems, and a generalisation of the notion of tree decomposition from graph theory.
 This work has also had substantial impact in database theory, since it is known that the problem of evaluating conjunctive queries on relational databases is equivalent to the constraint satisfaction problem.
-His recent work on XML query languages (notably XPath) has helped create the complexity-theoretical foundations of this area.
+His work on XML query languages (notably XPath) has helped create the complexity-theoretical foundations of this area.